Anknorx/salesforecasting/README.md

 # Generate forecasts
 salesforecast --config config.yaml forecast

-Copy
 8. Extensibility & Customization

-Add connectors, feature generators, or models by subclassing respective base classes.
+-Add connectors, feature generators, or models by subclassing respective base classes.
-Update config.yaml to include your new components.
+-Update config.yaml to include your new components.
-Leverage the CLI for rapid experimentation and integration into CI/CD.
+-Leverage the CLI for rapid experimentation and integration into CI/CD.
-By understanding these core layers—data, features, models, pipelines—and their configuration, you can tailor SalesForecasting for custom data sources, novel features, and advanced forecasting algorithms.
+-By understanding these core layers—data, features, models, pipelines—and their configuration, you can tailor SalesForecasting for custom data sources, novel features, and advanced forecasting algorithms.
 I’m ready to draft the “Configuration & Customisation” subsection—please provide:

-The exact sub-topic you’d like (for example:
+-The exact sub-topic you’d like (for example:
 “YAML/JSON file schema and overrides” “Environment-variable overrides”
 “CLI flags and precedence rules”)